IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/the-git-based-development-process-for-mainframe-development.md

 2. For each necessary fix, a feature branch is created according to pre-defined naming conventions (for example, release/*rel-2.1.0/fix_1*, based on the *release/rel-2.1.0* branch).
 This allows the assigned developer to have a copy of the codebase on which they can work in isolation from other development activities.

-3. The developers fetch the feature branch from the central Git repository into their local clone of the repository and start making the necessary modifications.
+3. The developers fetch the feature branch from the central Git repository into their local clone of the repository and switch to the branch to start making the necessary modifications.
 They leverage the user build facility of their IDE to vet out any syntax issues.
 They can use a *feature branch pipeline* to build the changed and impacted files.
 Optionally, the developer can prepare a preliminary package[^10], which can be used for validating the fix in a controlled test environment.

 4. The developer initiates the Pull Request process, which provides the ability to add peer review and approval steps before allowing the changes to be merged into the *rel-2.1.0* branch.